Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Related Work

 We contribute to an emerging line of research that examines the values of a diverse range of stakeholders of online platforms to inform governance practices.
-For example, Schoenebeck et al. inquired about a variety of victims' preferences for moderation measures based on justice frameworks such as restorative justice, economic justice and racial justice \cite{schoenebeck2020drawing}.
+For example, Schoenebeck et al. inquired about various victims' preferences for moderation measures based on frameworks such as restorative justice, economic justice, and racial justice \cite{schoenebeck2020drawing}.
 Marwick developed an explanatory model of networked harassment by interviewing people who had experienced harassment and Trust \& Safety workers at social platforms \cite{marwick2021morally}.
 Jhaver et al. conceptualized the distinctions between controversial speech and online harassment by talking to both victims and alleged perpetrators of harassment \cite{jhaver2018view,jhaver2018blocklists}.
 Supporting such inquiries, Helberger et al. argues that the realization of public values should be a collective effort of platforms, users, and public institutions \cite{helberger2018governing}.
-Our research builds on this line of work by considering victims, offenders, and community members’ needs and values in harm reparation to examine the utility of restorative justice approaches in addressing harm .
+Our research builds on this line of work by considering victims, offenders, and community members’ needs and values in harm reparation.